ramyabygari/Students-test-scores-VS-Working-Hours/README.md

 # Students-test-scores-VS-Working-Hours

-This is the code for the "How to Do Linear Regression the Right Way"
+This is the code for Linear Regression

 ## Overview